Building the next generation landscape investment pipeline through national Technical Assistance Hubs

 Vision

-The vision of the Investment Development Hub Colombia is to demonstrate that with specialised and localised technical assistance alongside the right capital mix, more projects can become investment-ready, and unlock investment in land degradation neutrality while promoting sustainable agricultural production and benefiting smallholder farmers.
+The vision of the Investment Development Hub Colombia is to demonstrate that with specialised and localised technical assistance alongside the right capital mix, more projects can become ready for investment, while promoting sustainable land management, forest protection, and conditions of smallholder farmers.

 1. Localized and tailor-made investment preparation process, staffed with business and investment skill sets and a clearly defined investment readiness roadmap.